ragsns/dockeronazure/exercises/ex5/README.md

 az account show
 ```

 We create the cluster using the following commands.
-You could do this from the Azure portal as well.
+You could do this from the Azure portal as well. (**unique names (USE INITIALS for Resource Group, Cluster Name and DNS prefix might be required**).

 ```
 export DNS_PREFIX=kub07